-Stress triggers adrenaline and cortisol production in the body allowing the individual to react to the stressful situation.
-Heart rate, body temperature, endocrine response and anxiety all increase.
-Productivity increases for a short time, but fatigue and exhaustion can follow and if the stress is prolonged, health issues can occur.
+Stress triggers adrenaline and cortisol production allowing the individual to react to the stressful situation.
+Productivity may increase, but fatigue and exhaustion can then follow and if prolonged, health issues may occur.

 Solutions for managing stress and anxiety

-The pharmaceutical industry offers a wide selection of drugs to help individuals cope with stress.
-Some common prescriptions are anxiolytics (tranquilizers) (e.g. benzodiazepines such as Valium and Xanax), beta blockers for anxiety symptoms or sleeping pills to assist with sleeping.
-The downside of these medicines can be dependence, decreasing effectiveness with regular use, memory loss, cognitive decline and withdrawal symptoms.
-Dependence can occur in just two weeks with some medications.4
+The pharmaceutical industry offers a wide selection of drugs to cope with stress.
+Some common prescriptions are anxiolytics (tranquilizers or benzodiazepines such as Valium and Xanax), beta blockers for anxiety symptoms, or sleeping pills to address insomnia.
+These medicines can lead to dependence, decreased effectiveness with regular use, and contribute to cognitive decline and withdrawal symptoms.

-To avoid the potential risks of pharmaceutical medications when dealing with stress and anxiety, there are a number of lifestyle adjustments suggested by the Canadian Mental Health Association to help the mind and body cope:5
+To avoid potential risks of pharmaceuticals, the Canadian Mental Health Association recommends a number of lifestyle adjustments to help the mind and body cope:3

-- Yoga, deep breathing and massages help to calm the mind and body
+- Start on the inside by practising yoga, deep breathing and mindfulness to help calm the mind and body

 - Surround yourself with supportive family and friends

-Natural supplements can also assist the body and mind in coping with stressful conditions.
-Nutrients such as omega-3 fatty acids, B vitamins, and magnesium have been shown to be helpful.
-Traditional herbal remedies also have a history of assisting the body to perform when under mental or physical stress.
+Natural supplements can also assist in coping with stress.
+Nutrients such as omega-3 fatty acids, B vitamins, and magnesium have been shown to help.
+Traditional herbal remedies also have a history of assisting the body when under mental or physical stress.

 Adaptogens – Natural stress resistance